jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 have members of the Black community incarcerated or dead, and that these systems must be interrogated and improved to create a more just and equitable world for all.
-The video recording of this presentation is available here.Mobile Privacy for Every UserIn March 2021, Dan Hastings and Emanuel Flores officially released Solitude, an open\-source privacy analysis tool.
+The video recording of this presentation is available here.
+Mobile Privacy for Every User
+In March 2021, Dan Hastings and Emanuel Flores officially released Solitude, an open\-source privacy analysis tool.
 Solitude aims to help people inspect where their private data goes once it leaves their favorite mobile